memirsoydal/RestfulAPI-ASPNET/README.md

 # RestfulAPI-ASPNET
 ## Introduction

-This ASP.net Web API project is meant to be an exemplary review.
+This ASP.net Web API project is meant to be an exemplary  review and a template.
+You can download this repo and look into the code for ideas or change and use however you need.

 [.NET 6 Core](https://dotnet.microsoft.com/download/dotnet/6.0) is the latest version of the popular .NET framework, providing developers with a modern, secure, and scalable platform for building powerful web applications.
 It includes a range of features and capabilities, such as enhanced security, improved performance, and better scalability.